defold/defold.github.io/_posts/2022-11-02-Performance-optimizations-in-Lands-of-Blight.md

 ![](/images/posts/performance-optimizations-in-lands-of-blight/lob-many-enemies.jpeg)

-For collisions we use Box2D, but it turned out to be a bad choice as thosands of enemies simply was too much for Box2D to handle.
-To increase performance we use two Box2D worlds:

-1. One world for the player, enemies and projectiles
-2. Another world for pickups

 With ECS it is very easy to find bottlenecks by measuring the time spent in each system.
 The most time consuming systems are:

 1. `UpdateBox2dSystem` - Average: 4.67ms